Merkoba/Harambe/README.md

 If `max` is set to 0 it will use the default max file size config.

 If `list` is true the user can view the file list page.

+`mark` is a string that is appended to urls on uploads from that user.

+For example: `site.com/01jkxsxp4k_wlk` instead of `site.com/01jkxsxp4k`.

+It could be useful to keep track of who uploaded who based on urls and file names.

+If empty, it won't use a mark.

 ---